 Sterilite Bin Litter Box: High Sides Stop Tracking & Splash

 In my apartment-scale odor lab, the Sterilite storage bin litter box consistently reduces tracked litter by 68% compared to standard pans (verified over 120 exit events, Test ID: T-2026-Q1).
 This litter box with high sides isn't just another DIY hack; it's a quantifiable solution for the hallway odor complaints that plague 74% of urban cat guardians.
-For a head-to-head analysis, see our DIY vs commercial high-sided boxes with measured scatter and cleanup metrics.
 When your space is under 800 square feet, every millimeter of containment matters.
+For a head-to-head breakdown of storage-bin DIY versus commercial high-sided boxes, see our DIY vs commercial comparison.
 I've tested this across 18 rental units with multi-cat households, measuring VOC spikes, scatter weight, and cleanup time to prove what skeptics ignore: sometimes the cheapest solution delivers the cleanest metrics.

 Why High Sides Are Non-Negotiable for Real Homes